Sweny's Pharmacy: History

 Built in 1847 as a GP's consulting room, the building was later adapted to include an apothecary; it eventually opened as a 'dispensing chemist' named "F.W.
 Sweny and Co (Limited)" in 1853 when pharmacist Frederick William Sweny took over.
 The Sweny family who operated the pharmacy also lived in the house to which it is attached.
 The National Inventory of Architectural Heritage notes that a "Mark Sweny, M.D., general medical practitioner and accoucheur" operated from the site as of 1862.

-In the nineteenth century, Lincoln Place was also the site of a Turkish baths and a number of medical facilities (including an ophthalmic hospital) and later the Dublin Dental University Hospital.
+In the nineteenth century, Lincoln Place was also the site of Victorian Turkish baths and a number of medical facilities (including an ophthalmic hospital) and later the Dublin Dental University Hospital.
 Sweny's chemist and apothecary would have served supplies, including soap, to those who used these services.

 As of the 1990s, Sweny's was mentioned in a Dublin Tourism brochure as being still fitted out as it was in 1904, the year in which Ulysses was set.

 President of France Emmanuel Macron visited Sweny's in August 2021.

 As of February 2022, PJ Murphy was reportedly running Sweny's.